Death Note: The Musical: Productions

 A Russian concert performance premiered on April 17, 2021, at the MIR Concert Hall, directed by Anton Presnov and Mariam Barskaya.

 In 2022, on April 1 to June 26, it was once again revived in Korea with some main cast members from the 2015 production reprising their roles.
 Hong Kwang-ho and Kim Junsu are joined by Ko Eun-sung as Light and Kim Sung-cheol as L. The production received positive responses from audiences and was nominated for twelve awards at the 7th Korea Musical Awards, ultimately winning four.
 On February 5, 2023, a remount of the 2022 production was announced and ran from April 1 to June 18 at Charlotte Theatre, with all members of the cast returning to reprise their roles.

 A Brazilian academic adaptation started a run on July 20, 2022, at the Clara Nunes Theater, Rio de Janeiro.

-On May 24, 2023, a London production was announced.
-It was a concert staging at the London Palladium that ran from August 21 to the 22nd, becoming the first English production of the musical.
+A concert staging at the London Palladium ran from August 21 to the 22nd, becoming the first English production of the musical.
 The cast featured Joaquin Pedro Valdes, Dean John-Wilson, and Frances Mayli McCann as Light, L, and Misa, respectively, as well as Adam Pascal as Ryuk and Aimie Atkinson as Rem.
 After its run at the London Palladium, the production transferred to the Lyric Theatre where it had a limited run from September 7 to the 10th.
 Notable cast changes for the Lyric Theatre production included George Maguire replacing Pascal as Ryuk and Jessica Lee taking over for Mayli McCann as Misa.
 A cast recording of the Palladium cast was announced in October 2023, with a release date yet to be announced.

 A concert production happened at Rio de Janeiro on February 29, 2024, once again at the Clara Nunes Theatre with part of the 2022 cast reprising their roles.

 In April 2024, in an interview with WhatsOnStage during the press call for Your Lie in April, Wildhorn teased that Death Note, alongside Your Lie in April and his other show Fist of the North Star could receive full productions in the UK soon, followed shortly thereafter by a New York run.

+A fully staged London production, featuring a revised book and new songs, will run from 31 July to 12 September 2026 at the Barbican Centre.
+The cast includes Xander Pang as Light Yagami, Colin Ryan as L, Stephanie Zaharis as Misa Amane, Telly Leung as Ryuk, Grace Mouat as Rem, Paolo Montalban as Soichiro Yagami, Chloe Saracco as Jerasu and Elsie Buckley as Sayu.